-These settings specify the installation of R 4.0.x, which is used when you are running R code from SPSS Statistics.
-By default, the R 4.0.x distribution that is installed with SPSS Statistics (as part of IBM SPSS Statistics - Essentials for R) is used.
+These settings specify the installation of R 4.2, which is used when you are running R code from SPSS Statistics.
+By default, the R 4.2 distribution that is installed with SPSS Statistics is used.
 To use a different installation of R on your computer, specify the R home directory in the provided field.
 The setting takes effect in the current session unless R was already started by running an R extension command.
 In that case, the setting will be in effect in the next session.